HistoryThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-- A connection between microvascular stasis caused by cold-related capillary damage and hyperviscosity caused by immunological phenomena is being discussed.
+A connection of microvascular stasis due to cold-induced capillary damage and hyperviscosity caused by immunological phenomena is discussed.

-- Autosomal-dominantly inherited mutations in the TREX1 gene, a gene encoding an intracellular DNase (see nucleases below), which plays an important role in apoptosis, are also discussed.
+Further discussed are autosomal-dominant inherited mutations in the TREX1 gene, a gene encoding an intracellular DNase (see Nucleases below), which itself plays a significant role in apoptosis.
+TREX1 is associated with familial chilblain lupus.

 ManifestationThis section has been translated automatically.